BTNeandertha1/BTDiablo/README.md

 - Iron Golem now has takes 70% less dmg across the board
 - Shrines now stack and dont interfere with curses
 - Battle Cry does not interfere with curses
-- Grim ward no longer Terrors but instead uses Innersite
 - Poison Dagger Mana cost reduced and generates mana at higher levels
-- Grim ward no longer Terrors but instead uses Innersite
+- Grim ward no longer Terrors but instead uses Inner Sight
 - Poison Dagger Mana cost reduced and generates mana at higher levels
 - FOH's Holy Bolt Synergy Reduced to 6%
 - Buffed Rabies (synergies 26%)